-- We will follow the PHSE Association Guidance document Preparing to Teach about Mental Health and Emotional Well-being to ensure that we teach about mental health and wellbeing in a safe and sensitive manner. - We will teach the skills and knowledge needed by our students to keep themselves mentally healthy.
+- We will deliver Mental Health Week, and a PHSE curriculum that is broad and balanced to all year groups, in a safe and sensitive manner. - We will teach the skills and knowledge needed by our students to keep themselves mentally healthy.
 We will deliver 3 core areas: